 Financial Security for the Adult With Special Needs

-Your special needs child most likely will have limitations on his or her ability to earn income throughout their lifetime.
-This means that, despite a desire to treat all of your children equally, you may have to allocate more resources for that child than for other children you have without special needs.
+Your child with special needs most likely will have limitations on his or her ability to earn income throughout their lifetime.
+This means that, despite a desire to treat all of your children equally, you may have to allocate more resources for your disabled beneficiary than for other children you have without special needs.

-Protecting Your Child's Eligibility for Benefits
+Protecting Your Child's Eligibility For Benefits

-Many people with special needs are eligible for federal Supplemental Security Income, and also may qualify for other need-based federal, state, or local programs.
-These sources of income can be critically important for your child throughout his or her lifetime, and you don't want to jeopardize eligibility when your child suddenly receives assets in an inheritance.
-You can use a special needs trust to hold these assets.
-A special needs trust places limits on how money can be used, and if set up correctly the assets in that trust will not count in determination of continued eligibility for benefits.
+Many people with special needs are eligible for federal Supplemental Security Income (SSI).
+They also may qualify for other need-based federal, state, or local public benefit programs.
+These sources of income from public benefit programs can be critically important for your child throughout his or her lifetime, especially after you and your spouse are gone or unable to take care of their needs.